gulpjs/gulp-util/README.md

 - By default the stack will not be shown.
 Set `options.showStack` to true if you think the stack is important for your error.
 - If you pass an error in as the message the stack will be pulled from that, otherwise one will be created.
 - Note that if you pass in a custom stack string you need to include the message along with that.
+- By default all properties on original errors will be copied to the `PluginError`.
+However, properties can be white listed via `options.properties` of type `Array[String]`.
+After, the original error properties have been copied then any property on the `options` that is included in the `options.properties` will override or be copied to the `PluginError`.

 These are all acceptable forms of instantiation: